mrpejker/cardano-e2e-example/tutorial/preliminaries/setup_and_run.rst

 walkthrough of the necessary steps to turn on every service needed to get the dApp running.
 From a top view, we need to get setup and run the server and client side.
-On the server side, we are going to compile and run the PAB and Budget service, and given we are going to use a public instance of Blockfrost for the indexer, we just need to get a api-token and do some minor configuration.
+On the server side, we are going to compile and run the PAB and Budget service.
+Regarding the Indexer service, we are going to use a public instance of Blockfrost, so we just need to get a api-token and do some minor configuration.
 The client side will be in charge of running the web page engine.

-We must start by cloning three repositories, the joinplank patched plutus-apps `repository <https://github.com/joinplank/plutus-apps/>`_, the complete dApp implementation that can be found `here <https://github.com/joinplank/cardano-e2e-example/>`__ and the budget service from `here <https://github.com/joinplank/plutus-budget-service/>`__.
+We must start by cloning three repositories, the joinplank patched plutus-apps, the budget service and the complete dApp implementation:

+* ``git clone git@github.com:joinplank/plutus-apps.git``
+* ``git clone git@github.com:joinplank/plutus-budget-service.git``
+* ``git clone git@github.com:joinplank/cardano-e2e-example.git``

 In summary, we must have the following folder structure:

 .. code-block:: bash